samueladesoga/samblog/content/posts/why-do-you-need-to-learn-sql-as-a-tester.md

 +++
 date = "2017-08-28 13:27:49"
-title = "Why do you need to learn SQL as a tester?" draft = "false" categories = ["Agile Delivery", "Technical"] tags = ["Software Testing", "SQL"]
+title = "Why do you need to learn SQL as a tester?" description = "Three practical reasons testers should be comfortable querying the database directly, from debugging to building test data." draft = "false" categories = ["Agile Delivery", "Technical"] tags = ["Software Testing", "SQL"]